 Method 5: Resume Canceled Downloads

 Sometimes, you might not be able to find your downloads because they did not finish downloading completely.
 This can happen if you accidentally shut the browser, your connection broke down, or your computer shut down completely.
-Relax, for this is very easy to fix.
+Relax, as this is very easy to fix.

 - Open your browser, and navigate to Downloads.
 (See Method 1 or Method 3 for more details).

 - Navigate to the file that did not complete downloading.